AndroidAppsUsedByMyself/nix-kernelsu-builder/README.md

 Each kernel definition takes these arguments:

 - `arch`: Kernel architecture, usually `arm64`.

 - `anyKernelVariant`: Variant of AnyKernel used during packaging.
 Can have two values:
   - `osm0sis`: [Official version](https://github.com/osm0sis/AnyKernel3).
 Works with devices before Android Generic Kernel Image (GKI).
   - `kernelsu`: [Modified by KernelSU team](https://github.com/Kernel-SU/AnyKernel3).
 Works with devices using GKI.

 - `clangVersion`: Version of clang used in kernel build.
   - Can be set to any version present in [nixpkgs](https://github.com/NixOS/nixpkgs).
 Currently the value can be 8 to 17.
-  - If set to `latest`, will use the latest clang in nixpkgs.
+  - If set to `"latest"`, will use the latest clang in nixpkgs.
 Recommended.
   - If set to `null` or `"gcc"`, uses Google's GCC 4.9 toolchain instead.
   - If set to `"custom"`, will use the `customGoogleClang` or `clangPrebuilt`.
   - If set to `"gki"`, will use `gkiVersion` (under development)

+- `build-toolchain`: Toolchains used in kernel build, the build workflow will depend on it
+  - If set to `"gcc-only"`, will go to `kernelBuildGcc`.
+  - If set to `"clang-with-llvm"`, will go to `kernelBuildCustom`.
+  - If set to `"clang-with-gcc"`, will go to `kernelBuildGki`.
+  - If set to `"gki"`, will go to `kernelBuildClang`.

+- `clangPrebuilt`: The clang used in kernel build if `clangVersion` == `custom`.

+- Function named `fetchGooglePrebuiltClang`: accept attr `customGoogleClang`, and output .
   - `customGoogleClang`: Google Clang.
     - `CLANG_VERSION`: Version of Google Clang to be used in kernel build.
     - `CLANG_BRANCH`: Branch of Google Clang to be used in kernel build.
+Conflict with `CLANG_REV`.
+    - `CLANG_REV`: REV of Google Clang to be used in kernel build.
+Conflict with `CLANG_BRANCH`.
     - `CLANG_SHA256`: SHA256 of Google Clang which you choose.

-- `clangPrebuilt`: The clang used in kernel build if `clangVersion` == `custom`.

 - `kernelSU.enable`: Whether to apply KernelSU patch.
 - `kernelSU.variant`: Variant of KernelSU to use.
 Can be [`official`](https://github.com/tiann/KernelSU), [`next`](https://github.com/rifsxd/KernelSU-Next) or `custom`.